mehrancodes/laravel-harbor/README.md

 As this CLI tool has been crafted as an MVP and has undergone real-world testing, we're now focusing on enhancing its robustness and expanding its capabilities.
 Here's what's on our radar:

-- 🚀 **Preview Link Comments**: Plan to automatically comment the preview link on the pull request once provisioning is complete.

 - 🛠️ **Enhanced Error Handling**: Aiming for comprehensive error handling throughout the entire CLI process to ensure smooth user experiences.

 - 📣 **Slack Integration**: Integrate with Slack to provide real-time notifications and updates.